DevGruGold/arguile/.github/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Code of Conduct - XMRT

 ## Our Pledge

-We at XMRT Solutions are committed to making participation in our projects a harassment-free experience for everyone.
+We at XMRT are committed to fostering an open, privacy-respecting, and liberty-focused community.
+We believe in the fundamental right to financial privacy and freedom.

-## Our Standards
+## Our Core Values

-**Positive behaviors include:**
+* **Privacy First**: Respecting user privacy and anonymity
+* **Financial Liberty**: Supporting freedom of transaction and ownership
+* **Open Source**: Transparent, auditable code for trust
+* **Decentralization**: No single point of failure or control
+* **Innovation**: Pushing boundaries in blockchain technology

+## Expected Behavior

-* Using welcoming and inclusive language
+* Respect privacy and anonymity choices
-* Being respectful of differing viewpoints
+* Contribute to open-source development
+* Share knowledge about financial sovereignty
+* Support decentralization efforts
+* Help others understand blockchain technology

+## Unacceptable Behavior

+* Doxxing or revealing private information
+* Promoting centralized control systems
-* Gracefully accepting constructive criticism
+* Spreading FUD without constructive criticism
+* Violating user privacy
-* Focusing on what is best for the community
+* Malicious attacks on the network
-* Showing empathy towards other community members

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at xmrtsolutions@gmail.com.

-## Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 2.0.
+Issues may be reported to: xmrtsolutions@gmail.com

+Remember: Code is Law, Privacy is Right, Liberty is Essential.